 Now in a pan, heat oil and add cumin and mustard seeds.
 Once they crackle turn off the heat and add the spiced oil to the salad.

 - You can add turnip greens too, to this salad if you wish to.

-- When serving this salad to a toddler, make sure that peanuts are crushed, to reduce choking hazard.
+- When serving this salad to a toddler, make sure that peanuts are crushed, to reduce the choking hazards.

-- You can skip the peanuts, in a case of nut allergies.
+- You can skip the peanuts, in case of nut allergies.

 Talk to your baby’s pediatrician before starting any new food.